Piriyanga/appium-android-automation/README.md

 ## Author

-Created by **Your Name** as part of a QA Automation portfolio.
+Created by Piriyanga Christopher as part of a QA Automation portfolio.

-Replace `Your Name` with your real name before publishing.
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.